Islamophobia during the Gaza war: Israel

 On 9 October, Israeli Defense Minister Yoav Gallant referred to Hamas militants in the Gaza Strip as "human animals", following their massacre of 1200 Israelis, sparking controversy.

 Hundreds of far-right Israelis reportedly tried to break into Palestinian students' dormitories at the Netanya Academic College in Israel while chanting "Death to Arabs".
 Reports of the students instigating the mob's reactions were ruled out by police.
 Others facing suspensions from their educational instructions after being accused of "support for terrorism" due to social media posts expressing support for civilians in Gaza.

 Asia

 India

 On 1 November 2023, during a rally, Chief Minister of Uttar Pradesh Yogi Adityanath said, "The solution to the Taliban is Bajrangbali's mace.
 We are seeing how Israel is currently working to crush the Talibani mentality in Gaza.
 They are taking the correct measures to ensure their targets are finished."
-In Indian politics, the term "Taliban" (in reference to the Tehrik-i-Taliban) is largely synonymous with Islamism in general, and has been used as an expression by Hindu nationalists to deride Indian Muslims.
+In India, the term "Taliban" is largely synonymous with Islamic extremism.